 Deep Preaching is his call to "rethink" preaching.
 Edwards helps preachers learn to preach the word in ways that will powerfully change the lives of hearers.
 He contends that sermons "need not settle comfortably on the lives of the listeners like dust on a coffee table."
 He encourages preachers to join him in casting off the lines that moor their ministries to the status-quo and make every effort to steer their preaching out of the "comfortable shallows."
 He urges them to preach deep sermons rather than superficial ones, moving "beyond the yawn-inspiring to the awe-inspiring, from the trite to the transforming."

-Professor of Preaching and Leadership
+Professor of Christian Ministry and Leadership